rik2803/aws-account-config/README_BB_REPO_VARIABLES.md

   [here](https://support.atlassian.com/bitbucket-cloud/docs/use-oauth-on-bitbucket-cloud/)
   for instructions to create the OAuth consumer.
-* Retrieve the SSM Secrets with the names `bb_user` and `bb_apitoken` for basic authentication authentication with BB from the organization's bastion account.
+* Retrieve the SSM Secrets with the names `bb_user` and `bb_apitoken` for basic authentication with BB from the organization's bastion account.
 * The name of the SSM parameters should be:
   * `bb_client_id`
   * `bb_client_secret`